 - Bake for 25 - 30 minutes.
 Start checking after 23 minutes.

 - Let cool, then refrigerate until firm - at least 4 hours - or it will be very messy and soft.
+Spray your knife with nonstick spray for easy slicing.
 Slice and enjoy.

 More delicious bars